How does Cribl LogStream process data at scale? What does a distributed deployment look like?

 In this post we’ll discuss deployment patterns that allow for implementing scale up and scale out architectures.
 We’ll also look at features that align with best-practices approaches and strategies.
 Let’s get to it!

 Most of Cribl LogStream workloads are compute-bound.
 This means that performance is principally determined by the time spent on CPU operations to be completed.
 Roughly speaking, the amount of CPU time needed is proportional to (at least) these two factors:

 When volume is low and/or the amount of processing is light, a single instance can be sufficient.
 A faster CPU clock will offer better performance but to sustain even higher data volumes and increased processing you need to scale up or scale out to a distributed deployment.

 A single LogsStream instance installation can be configured to scale up and utilize host resources as needed.
-By default, a single instance starts with two worker processes and can consume up to two CPU cores at full capacity.
-More worker processes can be configured via Settings > General Settings > Worker Processes.
+By default, a single instance starts with -2 worker processes (explained below) and can consume up to 2 CPU cores at full capacity.
+More worker processes can be configured via Settings > System > Worker Processes.
 Setting this less than 1 is interpreted as

 number of CPUs – setting.
 For example, in a system with 12 CPUs: